Kenzo had been paralyzed in all four legs for two weeks.

-Click to learn more : 👉 Get the best NATURAL REMEDIES for your pet's health problems 🐶🐱
+Click to learn more : 👉 Get the best NATURAL products for your pet's health 🐶🐱

 Dr. Trudel’s first instinct was to prepare his owners for the possibility of euthanasia.
 Obviously, that’s not a reality any pet owner wants to face, so they made up their mind to try everything they could.
 They knew the journey ahead would be long.

 Dr. Trudel performed acupuncture on Kenzo and his owners decided to wait a full 24-hours before making a snap judgement about the results.